Syed Muhammad Ishaq

-Syed Muhammad Ishaq (সৈয়দ মুহম্মদ এছহাক; 1915 – 1977) was a Bangladeshi Islamic scholar, author, mufassir, debator and educationist.
+Syed Muhammad Ishaq (সৈয়দ মুহম্মদ এছহাক; 1915 – 1977) was a Bangladeshi Islamic scholar, author, mufassir, debater and educationist.
 He was a disciple of Ibrahim Ujani.
-He was the inaugural Pir of Charmonai, having founded the Charmonai Darbar Sharif and Jamia Rashidia Ahsanabad, one of the largest Islamic institutions in South Bengal.
+He was the inaugural Pir of Charmonai Darbar Sharif, having founded the Charmonai Ahsanabad Rashidia Kamil Madrasa, Charmonai Lillah Boarding and Orphanage and Charmonai Jamia Rashidia Islamia, one of the largest Islamic institutional complexes in South Bengal.
 He was succeeded by his son, Syed Fazlul Karim, and became posthumously known by his followers as Dada Huzur.

 Early life and family

 Ishaq was born in 1915 to a Bengali Muslim family of Syeds in the village of Pashurikathi in Char Monai, located to the east of the Kirtankhola river in Backergunge District, Bengal Province.
 His father, Syed Amjad Ali, traced his lineage to Ali, the fourth Caliph of Islam.
 His great great grandfather, Sayyid Ali al-Akbar, migrated from Baghdad to Bengal, settling in the village of Pashurikathi in Barisal.
 Akbar's younger brother, Sayyid Ali al-Asghar, founded the Syed family of Laktia, located west of the Kirtankhola.